Developing the game

 A Change in Order

-As a proud partner of the England women’s cricket team we caught up with three of the team’s biggest stars to talk about the very different year and how they’ve seen women’s cricket progress over the years.
+As a proud partner of the England women’s cricket team we caught up with three of the team’s biggest stars at the end of the 2020 season to talk about the very different year and how they’ve seen women’s cricket progress over the years.
 We also talk about the key moments for the future, where now more than ever, it’s important for us all to continue rallying behind the England women’s cricket team.

-We asked England and Essex cricket legends, Nasser Hussain and Graham Gooch, to surprise Upminster Cricket Club’s under 9s at a training session.
+We asked England and Essex cricket legends, Nasser Hussain and Graham Gooch, to surprise Upminster Cricket Club’s under 9s at a training session at the end of the 2020 season.
 After a particularly tough year, we wanted to treat the rising stars of the game and provide some special motivation for keeping up their practice.

-Behind the scenes we've been following the journeys of six England cricketers as they prepare to return to cricket in very different circumstances.
+In 2020 we went behind the scenes and followed the journeys of six England cricketers as they prepared to return to cricket in very different circumstances.
 You'll see that despite the challenging environment, the players don't give up easily.

-They're overcoming hurdles and new changes, like sitting apart from each other in the canteen, to be ready for their next challenge, taking on some of the best international sides in the world.
+They overcame hurdles and new changes to be ready for their next challenge, taking on some of the best international sides in the world.

 Episode 6 - 197 days